Vile and Oblivious Politicians Support State Violence Against Children

 What are elected officials doing about this?

 In Jamaica, the Minister responsible has branded the boys as criminals and practically blamed them for the state’s inability to offer adequate care.
 The media responded by laughing at the sexual assault of boys.
-The homophobia and heterosexism which serve to silence boys who are raped is reinforced in the reporting.
+The homophobia and heterosexism which serve to silence boys who are raped are reinforced in the reporting.

 In Guyana, the Minister responsible told the public that the girls who say they have been sexually assaulted are “no angels”, suggesting they should not be believed.
 He challenged the girls to bring proof of sexually assault and to make an official complaint.
 He also reminded the public that the ministry had spent money on a new fence for the property where the “inmates” are housed.